kaliop-uk/ezmigrationbundle/README.md

 * if you are using the Doctrine Migrations Bundle to manage your schema, you will get spurious sql created to handle the database tables belonging to Kaliop Migrations Bundle.
-    For the moment, the best work around is to use the `filter-expression` parameter on the command-line when running `doctrine:migrations:diff` and friends, with a value of `kaliop_migrations_*`
+    For the moment, the best workaround is to use the `filter-expression` parameter on the command-line when running `doctrine:migrations:diff` and friends, with a value of `kaliop_migrations_*`

 * if you get fatal errors when running a migration stating that a node or object has not been found, it is most likely